Thousands of Indonesians protest against passage of jobs bill

 The law removes the three-year maximum duration of contracts and reduces severance benefits - provisions the government said are intended to promote formal hiring.
 Other reforms include longer working hours and changes to mandatory paid leave.

-Indonesian markets cheered the passage of the bill, with the main stock index up as much as 1.31% and the rupiah reaching as high as 1.28%, its strongest in a month.
+Indonesian markets cheered the passage of the bill, with the main stock index .JKSE up as much as 1.31% and the rupiah IDR= reaching as high as 1.28%, before paring some gains.

-Deputy Finance Minister Suahasil Nazara, speaking at a banking conference on Tuesday, said the law was meant to support the business community “to move forward and create many jobs”.
+The Indonesia Investment Coordinating Board, a government agency, said it would lead to better welfare for workers by facilitating more foreign investment.

-Citibank in a research note said the law simplifies business licensing and addresses restrictive trade and labour policies.
-However, it said immediate foreign investment was unlikely in the currently depressed global economic climate.
+Citibank, in a research note, said the law simplifies business licensing and addresses restrictive trade and labour policies, but added that immediate foreign investment was unlikely in the currently depressed global economic climate.

 Trimegah Securities economist Fakhrul Fulvian said banks and export-oriented industries should benefit from the law, while consumer and retail sectors may be pressured as workers may increase savings to compensate for changes in labour rules.

-However, many Indonesians lashed against the law out on Twitter, with one trending hashtag incorporating an expletive against parliament and another calling lawmakers traitors.
+However, many Indonesians criticised the law on Twitter, with one trending hashtag incorporating an expletive against parliament and another calling lawmakers traitors.

-Indonesian constitutional law expert Zainal Arifin Mochtar at Gadjah Mada University urged the president not to sign the bill into law - a final step usually considered a formality.

-“Many in the public reject it,” he said at a virtual news briefing.
-“I don’t think the president wants to change his stance, given he was the person most desperate for the bill to pass.
-Our hope is with this pressure, he will consider not signing it.”

-(This story has been refiled to add dropped word “to” before “the streets” in paragraph 1).

-Reporting by Tabita Diela and Agustinus Beo Da Costa; Additional reporting by Maikel Jefriando, Fransiska Nangoy, Gayatri Suroyo and Kate Lamb; Editing by Ed Davies and Christopher Cushing
+Reporting by Tabita Diela and Maikel Jefriando; Additional reporting by Agustinus Beo Da Costa, Fransiska Nangoy and Kate Lamb; Writing by Gayatri Suroyo; Editing by Ed Davies, Christopher Cushing and Gareth Jones

 Our Standards: The Thomson Reuters Trust Principles.